Hermine Braunsteiner: Ravensbrück again and the Genthin Subcamp

-Post-war Austria
+Post-war

 On May 7, 1945, Braunsteiner fled the camp ahead of the Soviet Red Army.
-She then returned to Vienna, but soon left.
-On May 6, 1946, Austrian police arrested Braunsteiner and turned her over to the British military occupation authorities.
+She then returned to Vienna, where Austrian police arrested Braunsteiner a year later on May 6, 1946, and turned her over to the British military occupation authorities.
 She was held in various internment camps until April 18, 1947.
 Braunsteiner was re-arrested by Austrian officials on April 7, 1948.

 On November 22, 1949, the Austrian People's Court in Graz convicted Braunsteiner of crimes against human dignity for non-fatal abuse in Ravensbrück, but acquitted of her crimes in Majdanek, including murder, due to a lack of witnesses.
 Braunsteiner was sentenced to three years in prison and had her property confiscated.
-With credit for time served, she was released from prison in April 1950.
+With credit for time served, she was released from prison on 26 April 1950, having served four months.
 Braunsteiner was told that she would not face further prosecution, and was later granted partial amnesty in 1957.
-She worked at low-level jobs in hotels and restaurants until emigrating.
+She worked at low-level jobs in hotels and restaurants in Carinthia until emigrating.

 Emigration and marriage

-Russell Ryan, an American, met her on his vacation in Austria.
+American national Russell Ryan met Braunsteiner whilst working as a US Air Force mechanic stationed in Germany.
 They married in October 1958, after they had emigrated to Nova Scotia, Canada.
-She entered the United States in April 1959, becoming a United States citizen on January 19, 1963.
+She entered the United States in April 1959, becoming an American citizen on January 19, 1963.
 They lived in Maspeth, Queens, New York City, where she was known as a fastidious housewife with a friendly manner, married to a construction worker.